simulot/immich-go/readme.md

 > ⚠️ This an early version, not yet extensively tested<br>
 > ⚠️ Keep a backup copy of your files for safety<br>

-## You can support my work on `Immich-go`:
+## Support the project `Immich-go`

 - [Github Sponsor](https://github.com/sponsors/simulot)
 - [Paypal Donation](https://www.paypal.com/donate/?hosted_button_id=VGU2SQE88T2T4)

-## Key Features:
+## What Makes Immich-Go Special?

+### Simple Installation:
-* **Simple Installation:** Immich-Go doesn't require NodeJS or Docker for installation.
+  * Immich-Go doesn't require NodeJS or Docker for installation.
 This makes it easy to get started, even for those less familiar with technical environments.
-Immich-go can run as well from either your workstation or a NAS.
+  * Immich-go can run as well from either your workstation or a NAS.

-* **Upload Large collection of photos:**
+### Handles Large Photo Collections:
   * **Upload Large Google Photos Takeouts:**  Immich-Go excels at handling the massive archives you download from Google Photos using Google Takeout.
 It efficiently processes these archives while preserving valuable metadata like GPS location, capture date, and album information.
 Read the [best practices](#google-photos-best-practices) below for more information.
-  * **Upload Large photo collection:** You can upload photos directly from your computer folders, folders tree and compressed ZIP archives.
+  * **Upload collection:** You can upload photos directly from your computer folders, folders tree and compressed ZIP archives.
   * **Is Duplicate aware:** Immich-Go identify and discard duplicate photos, keeping only the highest-quality version on the server.
-* **Archive your immich server:**
-  * Write the content of your immich server to a folder tree, ready for been archived or migrated to another server.
+  * **Archive your immich server:**  Write the content of your immich server to a folder tree, ready for been archived or migrated to another server.

+### Has a lot of options:
+* Stack burst
+* Manage coupled RAW and JPEG files
+* Use tags
+* ... and much more

+### Run on any platform:
+  * Immich-Go is available for Windows, MacOS, Linux, and FreeBSD.
+It can run on any platform where the language Go is ported.

 ## Requirements